SirNomzAlot/Chip-68/README.md

 Chip 68 is a chip-8, super chip-8, super chip-8 v1.1 and
-XO-chop interpreter for vintage 68k based macs running system 7 and maybe system 6 (untested).
-It runs well enough in Mini vMac at x1 speed in system 7.
+XO-chop interpreter for vintage 68k based macs running system 7 and system 6.
+It runs on Mini vMac under both system.
 The program touches the file system, it isn't capable of writing, but may not close files correctly.